Boston Breakers: 2016 season

 The 2016 Boston Breakers season was the club's eleventh overall year of existence, seventh consecutive year, and fourth year as a member of the National Women's Soccer League.
 They played 20 games, finishing with 3 wins, 2 draws, and 15 losses.
 They did not qualify for the post-season playoffs, and finished the season at tenth place in a ten-team league.

 2017 season

 The 2017 Boston Breakers season was the club's twelfth overall year of existence, eighth consecutive year, and fifth year as a member of the National Women's Soccer League.
 They played 24 games, finishing with 4 wins, 7 draws, and 13 losses.
 They did not qualify for the post-season playoffs, and finished the season in ninth place of a ten-team league.

-2018 season
+2018

 After failed last-minute attempts to sell the club to the owners of the New England Revolution and to local commercial real estate developers, the Boston Breakers officially folded on January 25, 2018 and did not participate in the NWSL in 2018.
 Reports generally blamed lack of marketing and resultant limited fanbase for the club's demise.

+Successor team

+In September 2023, the NWSL announced that Boston would be awarded an expansion franchise, later named Boston Legacy FC, to start play in 2026.